Lock-The-Door/Billowing-Blizzards/Resources/Level Data/README.md

 ### File structure

-The file is split up into two sections: the header and the enemy data.
+The file is split up into two primary sections: the header and the enemy data.
+Additionally, comment lines can be made by preceeding the comment text with `//` and multiline comments can be made with ``/* comment text */``.

 #### Header